zbigg/portz/README.md

     stereotype="gnu"

 It described pcre (http://pcre.org) in version 8.31 and download URL.
-It tells also that it's a 'gnu' type of package, so portz will expect canonical configure & make & make install DESTDIR=xxx working.
+It tells also that it's a `gnu` type of package, so portz will expect canonical `configure & make & make install DESTDIR=tmp_staging_folder` working.

-(Sterotype is autodetected in configure & Makefile.in exists, so stereotype settings is redundant here)
+(GNU Sterotype is autodetected if configure & Makefile.in exists, so stereotype settings is redundant here)

 So, basically portz supports out-of-the-box following "steretypes":

- - gnu (configure&make packages)
+ - gnu (configure & make packages)
  - python (featuring distutils compatible setup.py)

 Portz can fetch source from using:

- - baseurl, it just fetched tgz,tbz2,zip etc
+ - `baseurl`, it just fetched tgz,tbz2,zip etc
-   (if sha1sum is defined, then downloaded file is checked for integrity/authenticity)
+   (if `sha1sum` is defined, then downloaded file is checked for integrity/authenticity)
  - svn url & revision
  - monotone url & revision
  - git url and & ref